yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. What would you recommend as the target platform for their data warehouse in Azure?

-   For their data warehouse, they could use either Azure Synapse Analytics or Azure SQL Database (Hyperscale service tier).
+   For their data warehouse, they could use either Azure Synapse Analytics or Azure SQL Database ([Hyperscale service tier](https://docs.microsoft.com/azure/azure-sql/database/service-tier-hyperscale)).
 The Hyperscale service tier is required due to the large size of its existing data warehouse.

-   Given the customer's requirements, migrating to Azure SQL Database Hyperscale service tier is the recommended approach.
-This would provide maximum compatibility with their existing SQL Server 2008 R2 data warehouse, without needing to make any architectural changes.
-With the customer's current lack of real DBA skills, this would simplify the migration.
+   Given the customer's requirements and desire to retain their existing SMP-based architecture, migrating to Azure SQL Database (Hyperscale service tier) is recommended.
+They also stated that moving to an MPP-based system was unnecessary at this time.
+Migrating to Azure SQL DB Hyperscale would provide maximum compatibility with their existing SQL Server 2008 R2 data warehouse without making significant architectural changes.
+With the customer's lack of employees with DBA skills, this would simplify the migration.
 Migrating to Azure Synapse Analytics, on the other hand, could require some re-architecting.
-In addition, the customer stated that their developers and customer service personnel connect directly to the data warehouse for reporting, troubleshooting, and other activities.
-Azure Synapse Analytics allows a maximum of four to 128 concurrent queries, depending on the service level selected, so this could cause issues if many users are hitting the data warehouse concurrently.
+The customer also stated that their developers and customer service personnel connect directly to the data warehouse for reporting, troubleshooting, and other activities.
+Azure Synapse Analytics allows a maximum of four to 128 concurrent queries, depending on the service level selected.
+The maximum concurrent queries limit could cause issues if many users are hitting the data warehouse concurrently.

 2. How could they read-scale out their data warehouse to serve more requests?